 - Last-Second Chance: In the climax, Cate offers this to Manson as he dangling from a second story window.
 He refuses and winds up falling to his death while trying to shoot her.

 - New Powers as the Plot Demands: For a teenager, Cate sure seems to have a wide range of spells for every occasion that comes up.

-- Shoujo Demographic: Has a definite shojo look, though it does get Darker and Edgier than most examples.
+- Shōjo (Demographic): The series has a definite shojo look, though it does get Darker and Edgier than most examples.

 - Staking the Loved One: Cate to her mother, though it's helped that she's not in Dracula's control and content with dying.
 Even telling her daughter she loves her.

 - Spirit Advisor: McAllister becomes one for Cate after his death.
 Even after he's unbound from her.
 He decides to stick around to see the case through to the end.